 The Map was developed and finalized by May 2013 and made available in 7 languages and 17 countries among which the Middle East Region.

 This is a very unique initiative that demonstrates that Lilly’s commitment and expertise are not limited to bringing innovative therapies but also the best personal solutions that can help doctors and patients achieve a better result in managing and controlling diabetes.

 It seems like Lilly has all the right tools to continue succeeding in the Gulf region.
 What are your expectations for the company over the next 5 years?

 My objective is to have the most talented, diverse and engaged workforce that is able to provide valuable answers that matter to the medical community in the region and with the highest integrity.
-From a corporate perspective I expect Lilly to be a valuable partner to health authorities across the region, fostering meaningful partnerships to advance healthcare education, healthcare policies and healthcare delivery across the region.
+From a corporate perspective, I expect Lilly to be a valuable partner to health authorities across the region, fostering meaningful partnerships to advance healthcare education, healthcare policies and healthcare delivery across the region.

-On more personal note, we have encountered very few women working in the pharmaceutical industry here in the UAE.
+On a more personal note, we have encountered very few women working in the pharmaceutical industry here in the UAE.
 Do you find that being a woman has caused any challenge or advantage for you as a manager?

 I am asked this question quite often.
 I believe that diversity, in all settings, brings with it many positive things.
 I am hopeful that we will see more and more women acceding to managerial roles in the Middle East Region and going beyond the Middle Management roles.
 Women can bring with them a different thinking process and different leadership styles.

 So far, being a woman has never been an obstacle for me to undertake my role, to the opposite of the general perceptions and beliefs.
 I have always been treated with full respect and been welcomed across all the region by all our customers; the same way that It would have been in other parts of the world.